Skip to main content

 Oxford University Hospitals (OUH) is a world renowned centre of clinical excellence and one of the largest NHS teaching trusts in the UK.

-The Trust is made up of three hospitals in Oxford – the John Radcliffe Hospital (which includes the Children’s Hospital, West Wing, Eye Hospital, Heart Centre and Women’s Centre), the Churchill Hospital, and the Nuffield Orthopaedic Centre.
-The Nuffield Department of Anaesthesia consists of over 120 Consultant anaesthetists and up to 60 trainees.
+The Trust is made up of four hospitals - the John Radcliffe Hospital (which includes the Children's Hospital, West Wing, Eye Hospital, Heart Centre and Women's Centre), the Churchill Hospital and the Nuffield Orthopaedic Centre, all located in Oxford, and the Horton General Hospital in Banbury, north Oxfordshire.

 Oxford Transplant Centre